Gorvvb/Waffle/README.md

 The project is in early development.
 Features are incomplete and the API is subject to change.

+## Requirements

+- Windows OS
+- Git
+- Visual Studio 2026

 ## Features

-- 2D game development
+- 2D game development & batch rendering
+- Animation and spritesheet systems
 - OpenGL and Vulkan rendering backends
+- Multithreaded job system & event queue
-- Lua scripting
+- Entity Component System (ECS) & Lua scripting
-- Extensible architecture
+- Integrated editor with scene hierarchy, content browser, and asset tools

 ## Building